dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/Sand-box-your-VMs.rst

 0. What is it?
 ==============
-Well this guide will help you to setup your own OpenStack Cloud on Virtual Machines and Virtual Networks.
+Well this guide will help you to setup your own OpenStack Cloud on Virtual Machines with Virtual Networks.
 These Virtual Machines and Virtual Networks will be given equal privilege as a physical machine on a physical network.

-This Guide is not responsible for teaching OpenStack, Networking , Virtualization and Linux related concepts.
+**Note :** This Guide is not responsible for teaching OpenStack, Networking , Virtualization and Linux related concepts.

 For learning more follow these links: